 There is No Solution!

-That was interesting ... we thought we had found a solution, but when we looked back at the question we found it wasn't allowed!
+That was interesting ... we thought we had found a solution, but when we looked back at the question and found it wasn't allowed!

 This gives us a moral lesson:

-"Solving" only gives you possible solutions, they need to be checked!
+"Solving" only gives us possible solutions, they need to be checked!

 How To Check

-Take your solution(s) and put them in the original equation to see if they really work.
+Take the solution(s) and put them in the original equation to see if they really work.